tkhyn/l18n/README.rst

 |copyright| 2015 Thomas Khyn

 Locale internationalization package.
-Translations for places, timezones, city names ...
+Translations for places, timezones ...

 Works with Python 2.6+ and 3.3+